indiamcq/kig/README.md

 # kig
 K Image Gallery builder tool

-KIG is a command line tool.
+KIG is a Windows command line tool.

 Open a command prompt at the folder where the gallery photos resides on your computer.
 (To open a command prompt at the folder, select the folder with the mouse, then hold down shift and right mouse click and select Open command window here.)